TradeTracker/docs/README.md

 # TradeTracker Docs

-This is the documentation for https://beta.tradetracker.app, which is availabe at https://docs.tradetracker.app.
+This is the documentation for https://beta.tradetracker.app, which is availabe at https://docs.tradetracker.app, or via GitHub sites at https://tradetracker.github.io/docs/.

 ## Build